- Home

 Weight: 10

-Business registration is slow and involves significant paperwork.
+Business registration processes are slow and complex.

 πβοΈ Digital Nomad Visa Availability